D4rktheJohtonian/D4rktheJohtonian/README.md

 For PokéSpe/manga, I *only know* the characters and not the storyline.

-Also sign my strawpage! (strawpage currently having problems receiving drawing so yeah-)
+Also sign my ata/strawpage! (strawpage currently having problems receiving drawing so yeah-)

 I *fictkin* for Ethan.
 Feel free to call me Ethan if you want! ^^ (I doubt there'll be doubles cause ya'll fictkin either Blue, Red, or Silver).